fcambus/bdf2sfd/README.md

 	cmake ..
 	make

-bdftosfd has been successfully built and tested on OpenBSD, NetBSD, FreeBSD, and Linux with both Clang and GCC.
+bdf2sfd has been successfully built and tested on OpenBSD, NetBSD, FreeBSD, and Linux with both Clang and GCC.

 ## Usage

-	bdftosfd [-hv] [-f name] file
+	bdf2sfd [-hv] [-f name] file

-If file is a single dash (`-'), bdftosfd reads from the standard input.
+If file is a single dash (`-'), bdf2sfd reads from the standard input.

 The options are as follows: